selenium-cucumber/selenium-cucumber-ruby/doc/canned_steps.md

     Then I forcefully click on element having class "(.*?)"
     Then I forcefully click on element having xpath "(.*?)"
     Then I forcefully click on element having css "(.*?)"

+To double click on web element use following steps :

+    Then I double click on element having id "(.*?)"
+    Then I double click on element having name "(.*?)"
+    Then I double click on element having class "(.*?)"
+    Then I double click on element having xpath "(.*?)"
+    Then I double click on element having css "(.*?)"

 To click on links use following steps :